spraakbanken/L2_profiles/SwedishL2profiles.md

 <img src="SweL2Ps.png" width="600">

-Each item and pattern in the profile can be **filtered** in various ways depending on the category in focus, explored through actual corpus **hits in Korp** and a **Table view**, studied through statistical overview (**Statistical view**) and/or graphs (Graphical view) and downloaded.
-For each of the three profiles, you can find a more detailed description in this document.
+Each item and pattern in the profile can be **filtered** in various ways depending on the category in focus, explored through actual corpus **hits in Korp** and associated information in a **Table view**, studied through **Statistical view** and/or graphs in the **Graphical view**.
+Each filtered data selection can be downloaded.

+For each of the three profiles ([lexical](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#swedish-lexical-profile), grammatical and [morphological](https://github.com/spraakbanken/L2_profiles/blob/master/SwedishL2profiles.md#swedish-morphological-profile)), you can find a more detailed description under the relevant subsection in this document.

 _____________________________________________________________________________________